alyconr/port-projetcsV2/README.md

 # 📖 [PERSONAL PORTFOLIO PROJECT] <a name="about-project"></a>

-  **[Personal Portfolio Project]** This is a personal portfolio project where I have implemented the main features of the project using images and backgrounds from Figma template, I have used  the  main concepts of flexbox layout to design a flexbox responsive layout structure acording to the methodology 'Mobil first'.
+  **[Personal Portfolio Project]** This is a second version of mypersonal portfolio project using the second Micorverse Template.
+In where I have implemented the main features of the project using images and backgrounds from Figma template, I have used  the  main concepts of flexbox layout to design a flexbox responsive layout structure acording to the methodology 'Mobil first'.
 I have applied the best html, css and javascript code practices.

 ## 🛠 Built With <a name="built-with"></a>
 <p> This project was built using: